-Parameter Type Description material string Name of a material preset, see Table 4.
-(Default: Cu/copper) eta spectrum Real part of the material's index of refraction (Default: based on the value of material) k spectrum Imaginary part of the material's index of refraction, also known as absorption coefficient.
-(Default: based on the value of material) specular∠ Reflectance spectrum or texture Optional factor that can be used to modulate the specular reflection component.
+Parameter Туре Description material string Name of a material preset, see Table 4.
+(Default: Cu / copper) eta, k spectrum Real and imaginary components of the material's index of refraction (Default: based on the value of material) extEta float or string Real-valued index of refraction of the surrounding dielec- tric, or a material name of a dielectric (Default: air) specular∠ Reflectance spectrum or texture Optional factor that can be used to modulate the specular reflection component.
 Note that for physical realism, this parameter should never be touched.
 (Default: 1.0)